zopefoundation/grok/doc/reference/components.rst

 Model objects provide persistence and containment.
-Model in Grok refers to an applications data model - that is data which is persistently saved to disk, by default in the Zope Object Dataabse (ZODB).
+Model in Grok refers to an applications data model - that is data which is persistently saved to disk, by default in the Zope Object Database (ZODB).

-.. class:: grok.Model
+.. autoclass:: grok.Model

-    Base class to define a content or model object.
+   :members:

     .. attribute:: __parent__

        The parent in the location hierarchy.

-       If you recursively follow the `__parent__` attribute, you will always reach a reference to a top-level grok.Application object instance.
+       If you recursively follow the :attr:`__parent__` attribute, you will always reach a reference to a top-level grok.Application object instance.

     .. attribute:: __name__